tkeffer/weert-js/README.md

 WeeRT uses a different system to name observation types than WeeWx.
-For example, for outside temperature, WeeWX uses `outTemp`, while WeeRT uses `outside_temperature`.
+For example, for outside temperature, WeeWX uses `outTemp`, while WeeRT uses `out_temp`.
 The general pattern is that the last part of the observation name, `temperature` in this example, denotes the unit group.
 In WeeWX the unit group must be looked up in a table;
 in WeeRT it can be inferred from the name.